 Reverse Osmosis & Water Treatment in Turkmenistan

-Turkmenistan is a landlocked nation of five million people in central Asia, bordering the Caspian Sea, between Iran and Kazakhstan.
+Turkmenistan is a landlocked nation of six million people in central Asia, bordering the Caspian Sea, between Iran and Kazakhstan.

 The western and central low-lying desolate portions of the country make up the great Garagum (Kara-Kum) desert, which occupies over 80% of the country.
 The eastern part is plateau.